CaiB/ColorChord.NET/README.md

 **[You can find binary downloads here.](https://github.com/CaiB/ColorChord.NET/releases)**

+**:warning: This is a music visualizer tool, and both this documentation page and the program have bright, coloured, potentially fast flashing lights.
+If you are epileptic, I recommend avoiding this project and page.**

 Uses [Vannatech/dorba's netcoreaudio](https://github.com/dorba/netcoreaudio) for WASAPI support.

 Somewhat different from Charles' version, I divided components into 4 categories, centered around the `NoteFinder`: